3Dmondo/fractal/COPILOT_AGENT_PROMPT.md

 Step 6 — Refactor and follow SOLID (Single Responsibility Principle) and improve maintainability

 - Move WGSL shader source strings to resource files (e.g., .wgsl or .txt).
-- Load shader code at runtime using Blazor resource loading or embedded resources.
+- **Embed shader files as resources in the project and load them using a ResourceReader class (DONE).**
-- Create a `WebGpuShaderLoader` class for shader loading.
+- Create a `WebGpuShaderLoader` class for shader loading (optional, if further abstraction needed).
 - Optionally, create a `WebGpuPipelineBuilder` class for pipeline/bind group setup.
 - Keep `Home` focused on UI/event logic; delegate rendering and GPU setup to helpers.
 - Use clear, descriptive names and add documentation comments.